Tejas810/Manageease-service/README.md

 # Manageease-service
-Checkout Management Project by Tejas & Nauman
+Checkout Management Project by Tejas , Nauman and Kshitij